Police spend second day searching a Wakefield home

 And they are still at the scene today.

-Uniformed and plain clothes officers are carrying out searches both insde the house and in the back garden.
+Uniformed and plain clothes officers are carrying out searches both inside the house and in the back garden.

-There is also a plie of broken furniture stacked up in the front garden.
+There is also a pile of broken furniture stacked up in the front garden.

 West Yorkshire Police have been contacted but have yet to give any details.